Definition of Hook

 “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness …”

 This line hints at the central tension that occurs between family and love, and between oppression and hatred.
 These opposing ideals show prominent structural figures, like Paris and London, Charles Darnay and Sydney Carton, and Madame Defarge and Miss Pross.
 The tone of the entire novel is set by this famous sentence.

 Readers cannot resist an alarmingly satirical line of M. T. Anderson’s novel Feed, which reads:

 “We went to the moon to have fun, but the moon turned out to completely suck.”

 This line helps to set the stage for the novel’s plot about a futuristic world, which is overrun by uncontrolled consumerism, and where humans implant computer chips in most of the infants at birth.
 Children do not need to go to schools, since they can Google to get information that they might need, and people need not converse with anyone, as they can IM instantly.
 Hence, the first catchy line gives an indication about the theme of this narrative, and hooks the readers’ attention.

 Function of Hook

-Authors use hook as a critical component of their writing, as it allows them to demonstrate the readers how their literary works are worth reading within the first minute.
-This literary technique hooks the attention of readers and appeals their minds.
-Readers also get a great sense of entertainment through strong and meaning opening lines that might stick to their heads forever.
-We frequently find the use of narrative hooks in mystery fiction and suspense thrillers.
-Besides, authors use it in a number of ways such as by employing thematic statements and mysterious settings or using characters, etc.
+Authors use hook as a critical component of their writing, as it allows them to demonstrate to readers how their literary works are worth reading within the first minute.
+This literary technique hooks the attention of readers and appeals to their minds.
+Readers also get a great sense of entertainment through strong and meaningful opening lines that might stick in their heads forever.
+We frequently find the use of narrative hook in mystery fiction and suspense thrillers.
+Besides, authors use it in a number of ways, such as by employing thematic statements and mysterious settings, or using characters.